Icinga/icinga2/doc/3-monitoring-basics.md

 > **Note**
 >
 > All Livestatus queries require an additional empty line as query end identifier.
-> The `unixcat` tool is either available by the MK Livestatus project or as seperate
+> The `unixcat` tool is either available by the MK Livestatus project or as separate
 > binary.

 There also is a Perl module available in CPAN for accessing the Livestatus socket